iamdcj/es-whatever/src/modules/README.md

 #### Handling identifier conflicts

+Whilst a rare occurence, it is possible to have conflicting import identifiers, especially when importing third-party modules into your application.
+If this situtation arises, there are a number of ways to get around it.

+##### `as` Statement

+##### Import Object

 ##### Static and Dynamic

 All of the above pertains to 'statically' imported module code, but modules can be imported dynamically using [dynamic imports](dynamic-module-loading).